 Hurricane Katrina, USA – August 2005

-It is estimated that Hurricane Katrina has been the costliest natural disaster in US history.
-Property damage is estimated to exceed $80 billion USD.
+It is estimate that Hurricane Katrina has the costliest natural disaster in US history.
+Property damage is estimate to exceed $80 billion USD.
 There was very little impact on the US stock market however, as it actually rallied slightly in the preceding days.

 Japanese Earthquake – March 2011

 A little closer to home, the tsunami that occurred off the coast of Japan had a direct impact with one of our major trade partners.
 The Japanese Nikkei was down over 20% in the weeks following.
 The combination of not only the personal and economic impact of the tsunami and earthquakes, but the additional meltdown of the Fukushima Daichi power plant added fuel to the fire (so to speak).

 In conjunction with the Japanese market, the US stock market declined through the same period, and the ASX200 fell approximately 8% as well.
 It did recover, however within a month only to then change primary trend and decline through to the end of the year, where the unprecedented September ‘11 terrorist attacks caused a global market shock.

 Revision of stock market activity following some of the more key natural disasters highlights specific causes and reactions.
 There is no doubt that local economies feel the impact of human and property loss.
 In most cases, the property loss is support by economic aid and insurances.
 The human loss, on the other hand, is irreplaceable.